Huhngoku/ADVOCATE/doc/Recording.md

 error.
 In this case increase the argument in `InitTracing` until the problem disappears.

+In some cases, the trace files can get very big.
+If you want to simplify the traces, you can set the value in `InitAtomics` to $-1$.
+In this case, atomic variable operations are not recorded.

 ### Panic

 If the program is stopped because of an panic while the main routine is